 Here is a passage from White Noise in which Murray, a visiting lecturer who teaches a course in cinematic car crashes, is talking to Jack Gladney, the narrator and professor of Hitler Studies.

 “We start our lives in chaos, in babble.
 As we surge up into the world. we try to devise a shape, a plan.
-There is dignity in this this.
+There is dignity in this.
 Your whole life is a plot, a scheme, a diagram.
 It is a failed scheme but that’s not the point.
 To plot is to affirm life, to seek shape and control.
 Even after death, most particularly after death, the search continues.
 Burial rites are an attempt to complete the scheme, in ritual.
 Picture a state funeral, Jack.
 It is all precision, detail, order, design.
-The nation holds it breath.The efforts of a huge and powerful government are brought to bear on a ceremony that will shed the last trace of chaos.
+The nation holds its breath.The efforts of a huge and powerful government are brought to bear on a ceremony that will shed the last trace of chaos.
 If all goes well, if they bring it off, some natural law of perfection is obeyed.
 The nation is delivered from anxiety, the deceased life is redeemed, life itself is strengthened, reaffirmed.”

 “Are you sure.”
 I said

 “To plot, to take aim at something , to shape time and space.
 This is how we advance the art of human consciousness.”page 278

-Chaos is randomness, the condition where one event in no more likely than another event; there is a lack of structure.
+Chaos is randomness or a condition unpredictability, the condition where one event in no more likely than another event; there is a lack of structure.
 But ritual offers structure, and in this novel secular rituals, like shopping, replace religious rituals.
 The novel begin with the annual ritual of the convoy of station wagons arriving on the college campus each fall.
 Jack says that hasn’t missed this event in 21 years, like missing an Easter church service in 21 years.